cloud-gov/cg-site/_kbarticles/2024-12-10-using-opensearch-dashboards.md

 @cf.space - The space in a organization.
 @cf.app - The app in a space.

-For further query
+Other fields that may be useful for querying:

-@message - the app specific message attached to the log
+`@message` - the app specific message attached to the log.
+This field supports full-text searching, so you can do a search of `@message: "foo"` to find all logs where `@message` contains `foo`.
-@raw - the entire log, useful when looking for cloudfoundry specific values, when looking for app use @message
+`@raw` - the raw message received by OpenSearch before parsing into other fields.
+This field also supports full-text searching

 ## How to visualize application traffic